 Binding multiple epitopes with a single antibody offers several benefits.
-For example, one specificity may target individual molecules whilst another could recruit effector cells or deliver a drug to the target.
+For example, one specificity may target individual molecules while another could recruit effector cells or deliver a drug to the target.
 Other options include dual-target bispecifics which might detect a desired cell type with much higher selectivity than a monospecific antibody.

-Knobs-into-Holes (KiH) – and other approaches
+Knob-into-holes (KIH) – and other approaches

-The most widely-recognised method for making bispecific antibodies is known as the Knobs-into-Holes (or KiH) approach.
+The most widely-recognized method for making bispecific antibodies is known as the knob-into-holes (KIH) approach.
 Two antibody chains are co-expressed recombinantly with mutations to create a “knob” on one and “hole” on the other such that heterodimer is the predominant product.
-When people refer to bispecific antibodies they are typically referring to these heterodimeric antibodies, i.e. a traditional IgG molecule but with one arm targeting one antigen and the other targeting a second.
+When people refer to bispecific antibodies, they are typically referring to these heterodimeric antibodies, i.e., a traditional IgG molecule but with one arm targeting one antigen and the other targeting a second.